Tag: Thumbprints

 DSC02824

-I love jam.
-I have a weakness for toast with butter and jam, PBJs and day after Thanksgiving turkey sandwiches with stuffing and cranberry jam.
-Ok, so I’m cheating, it’s really cranberry sauce but if its between slices of bread its jam to me.
-My first holiday cookie post highlighted Dorie Greenspan’s Jammers.
-While they are totally worth the effort, there are times when you just need to bust out a batch of yummy cookies.
+I have a weakness for toast with butter and jam, PBJs and day-after-Thanksgiving turkey sandwiches with stuffing and cranberry jam.
+Ok, so I’m cheating, it’s cranberry sauce but if it’s between slices of bread it’s jam to me.
+My first-holiday cookie post highlighted Dorie Greenspan’s Jammers.
+While they are worth the effort, there are times when you just need to bust out a batch of yummy cookies.
 These thumbprint cookies fit the bill.
 The recipe comes from Food Network, Emeril’s Holiday cookies.
 Yes, THAT Emeril, BAM!
 Delicious cookie.
 The original recipe calls for raspberry jam surrounded by a tender buttery cookie kicked up with lemon zest and juice.
 Like many recipes, this one lends itself well to “alterations”.
 I used orange zest and juice.
 I’m sure just about any citrus juice and zest will work.
 Dancing in my head?
 Not sugarplums but visions of thumbprints made with lime + strawberry jam and lemon + blueberry jam .
 Let me know if you come up with a winning combination.
-Just use your”jamagination”.
+Use your “jamagination”.

 The original recipe mixes liqueur with the jam, I skipped this step.
-If you would like to include it, a Chambord or Framboise would work.
-Just stir the liquor, 1 tablespoon into the jam before filling the cookies.
+But a Chambord or Framboise would work well.
+Just stir the liqueur, 1 tablespoon, into the jam before filling the cookies.
 Chill the dough for 30 minutes to 1 hour before forming cookies.
-Form the cookies, place on cookie sheets and chill again for approximately 10 minutes so that the sheets are cold and the dough is firm.
+Form the cookies, place them on a cookie sheet, and chill again for approximately 10 minutes so that the sheets are cold and the dough is firm.
 This helps the cookie from spreading too much.
-I used a 1 ounce ice cream scoop to measure out the dough.
-I might make them a little smaller for holiday gift giving.
-The cookies did not need the full 20 minutes baking time.
+I used a 1-ounce ice cream scoop to measure out the dough.
+I might make them a little smaller for holiday gift-giving.
+The cookies did not need the full 20 minutes of baking time.
 Start checking at 13-15 minutes.
 They will brown quickly.

 Ingredients